Debbie L. DeVries, MA, LMHC

 What I'm Like As a Therapist

 Our spirit knows how to heal and I will partner with you as you connect with your inner wisdom and strengths.
 My demeanor is best described as personable, nonjudgmental, and empathetic.
 I'm easy to talk to, collaborative, down-to-earth, and bring a warm, engaged energy to our work together.
-You'll experience a space where it's okay to shed some stress-relieving tears, sit in silence, or out of the blue laugh so hard you need a tissue for a different reason; tears of joy.
+You'll experience a space where it's okay to shed some stress-relieving tears, sit in silence, or share some healing laughter.

-I also offer trauma-informed therapy utilizing Eye Movement Desensitization and Reprocessing (EMDR) with energy-based approaches as additional modalities.
-If you’re curious to learn more, I invite you to visit the EMDR Therapy tab.
+I also offer trauma-informed therapy utilizing Eye Movement Desensitization and Reprocessing (EMDR) with energy-based and nervous system regulating approaches as additional modalities.
+If you’re curious to learn more, I invite you to visit the EMDR Therapy page.

 Across all approaches, I provide a supportive space with warmth, humor (yes, humor), encouragement, and gentle challenging.
 I am responsive to the unique needs of each individual and will tailor my interventions accordingly.
 I have a genuine affinity for people which comes through in my counseling style.